dojot/history/README.md

 DEVICE_MANAGER_URL          |Device Manager address                                        |"http://device-manager:5000"
-LOG_LEVEL                   |Define minimum logging level                                  |"INFO" PERSISTER_PORT              |Port to be used by persister sevice's endpoints               |8057
+LOG_LEVEL                   |Define minimum logging level                                  |"INFO" PERSISTER_PORT              |Port to be used by persister sevice's endpoints               |8057 DOJOT_PERSIST_NOTIFICATIONS_ONLY                   |If 'True' only the notification events are persisted, otherwise if 'False' the notification and device events are persisted.                                         |False

 ##### Kafka related configuration